Benta63/Binary-Image-Segmentation/README.md

 Image segmentation is usually a time-consuming process.
 Usually, a researcher needs to manually segment all of their images.
 This project aims to use genetic algorithms for image segmentation and aims to save researchers time.

 ## Dependencies
-* python 3.6.3
+* python 3.5.3
   * conda 4.6.14
 * numpy 1.13.3
 * scikit-image 0.15.0
 * skimage.segmentation
 * deap 1.2.2
+* pillow
 * random
 * math
 * copy

 ## Todo
-* Fix AC algorithm
+* Fix Flood_Fill Algorithm
-* Finish commenting everything
+* Make Crossover/Mutation only crossover/mutate values associated with algorithm chosen

 ## Notes
 * May want to weight QuickShift algorithm as it takes significantly more time to run.
 Would need to set a timeit function